A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Model description

 As many equations are formulated analogously for both $\textbf{f}$ and $\textbf{h}$, the letter $\textbf{g}$ will be used as placeholder for both of these distribution functions.
 In this study, the collision operator $\Omega$ is considered to consist of three steps: some transformation $\mathscr{W}$, relaxation to equilibrium, and inverse of the transformation, \begin{linenomath} \end{linenomath} where $\mathbb{S}$ is the relaxation matrix.
 The operator $\mathscr{W}$ can be the transformation to the space of {\it moments}, {\it central moments} or {\it cumulants}.

 The moments of distribution function can be calculated in a stationary or a moving reference frame~\cite{Geier2006}.
 The so-called {\it cascaded} or central moments are moments calculated in a reference frame, moving with the local macroscopic velocity, $\boldsymbol{u}$.
 The discrete, raw and central moments are defined as, \begin{linenomath} \end{linenomath} where $mno$ is a three-index, spanning triplets of positive numbers.
-Notice, that for a fixed set of three-indexes $mno$, the \cref{eq:raw_mom_def,eq:cm_mom_def} forming the raw and central moment transforms $\mathscr{M}$ and $\tilde{\mathscr{M}}$ can be expressed as matrix multiplication~\cite{Asinari2008,Fei2017,Fei2018b}, \begin{linenomath} \end{linenomath} where $\boldsymbol{\Upsilon}$ and $\boldsymbol{\tilde{\Upsilon}}$ denote the vector containing raw and central moments, respectively.
+Notice, that for a fixed set of three-indexes $mno$, the \cref{eq:raw_mom_def,eq:cm_mom_def} forming the raw, $\mathscr{M}$, and central moment, $\tilde{\mathscr{M}}$, transforms can be expressed as matrix multiplication~\cite{Asinari2008,Fei2017,Fei2018b}, \begin{linenomath} \end{linenomath} where $\boldsymbol{\Upsilon}$ and $\boldsymbol{\tilde{\Upsilon}}$ denote the vector containing raw and central moments, respectively.
 Here, we select all indexes $mno$ for which $m$, $n$ and $o$ are less than 3, in the following order: [ { 000, 100, 010, 001, 110, 101, 011, 200, 020, 002, 120, 102, 210, 201, 012, 021, 111, 220, 202, 022, 211, 121, 112, 122, 212, 221, 222} ].
 This choice of 27 moments results in non-singular square matrices $\mathbb{M}$ and $\mathbb{N}$, making the $\mathscr{M}$ and $\tilde{\mathscr{M}}$ operators reversible.
 Remarks regarding assembling of the matrices can be found in \ref{app:NM_matrices}.

 The density and internal energy correspond to the zeroth order moments of hydrodynamic and energy distribution functions respectively.
 The momentum $\rho\mathbf{u}$ corresponds to the first moment of $\mathbf{f}$.
-It is important to observe, that the{ \it cascaded} or central moments, defined here, correspond to the probabilistic definition of central moments in case hydrodynamics distributions, $\mathbf{f}$, but does not for the advected ones, $\mathbf{h}$.
+According to the probabilistic definition, the cumulants or central moments of some quantity $\mathbf{g}$ shall be calculated basing on $\mathbf{g}$ itself.
+Observe, that the {\it cascaded} or central moments, defined here, would correspond to the probabilistic definition of central moments in case hydrodynamics distributions, $\mathbf{f}$, but do not for the advected ones, $\mathbf{h}$.
+Strictly speaking, the macroscopic velocity, $\mathbf{u}$, being used to compute the shift matrix, $\mathbb{N}=\mathbb{N}(\mathbf{u})$, is related to the first order moment of $\mathbf{f}$ not $\mathbf{h}$.